antoniocosentino/react-native-quiz-input/README.md

 ![Basic Demo]( assets/size-small.gif )

 ## Live Demos
-This library is currently used in [Flipping Cards](https://antoniocosentino.github.io/flippingCards/), an iOS/Android flashcards app availble in the App Store and in the Play Store.
+This library is currently used in [Flipping Cards](https://antoniocosentino.github.io/flippingCards/), an iOS/Android flashcards app availble in the App Store and Play Store.
 If you want to see the component in action just download the app and try out **Challenge Mode**.

+Are you using this library in your project?
+Feel free to let me know by [opening an issue](https://github.com/antoniocosentino/react-native-quiz-input/issues).
+I will be happy to feature your app here.

 ## Credits
 Developed and maintained by [@antoniocosentino](https://github.com/antoniocosentino)